Each year, we host three research groups working within and across the following fields:

 - Explain why a year at CAS will be beneficial to the project.

 - Each project can have a maximum of two leaders.
+All project leaders must hold permanent research positions at one of the Centre's partner institutions.
 Co-project leaders must sign a letter of intent confirming their participation.

 - If the project requires pre-approval from the Norwegian Data Protection Authority, the Regional Committees for Medical and Health Research Ethics, or a similar body, this must be securedby August 2022.